react-select-oss/react-select/README.md

 This is intended to be the authoritative fork of react-select while the original react-select is not being actively maintained.
 The end goal is that the original react-select becomes maintained again and this repository can be archived.

+This fork will be released under the npm package name `react-select-oss`.

 The Select control for [React](https://reactjs.com).
 Initially built for use in [KeystoneJS](http://www.keystonejs.com).

 See [react-select.com](https://www.react-select.com) for live demos and comprehensive docs.